Jobbet789/PWSJeftaJobFinal/README.md

 |D5|Direction B|

-Connect the batterypack with the shield, or esp8266.
+Connect the batterypack with the shield or esp8266.

 ### Everything put together